ialbert/bio/md/bio-install.md

 `bio` works on Linux and Mac computers and on Windows when using the Linux Subsystem.

-## Prerequisites

-We don't fully automate the dependency installation to give users the option of using the approach they prefer.
-To install the requirements with `conda` write:

-    conda install -c bioconda biopython parasail-python

-You may also install the requirements via `pip`:

-    pip install biopython parasail-python

 ## Installation

-Install the package with:
+While the following command should work:

     pip install bio --upgrade

+we usually recommend installing prerequisites with conda like so:

+    conda install -c bioconda biopython parasail-python

+then proceed with:

+    pip install bio --upgr

 ## Quick start